Kids

 There’s been a bit of a debate on what language of instruction teachers should use and mother tongue gets mentioned often.

-The official meaning of Mother Tongue is one’s native language or also commonly referred to as the language one grew up with at home.
+The official meaning of Mother Tongue is one’s native language, also commonly referred to as the language one grew up with at home.
 Unfortunately, it gets problematic for schools because not all kids grew up speaking English or Tagalog.
 Some grew up speaking Cebuano or Hiligaynon (Ilonggo).
 Meanwhile, some Filipino-Chinese children grew up speaking Mandarin.
 How does this affect the way our kids learn?

 Understanding Language Development in Children